lug-mtu/lug.mtu.edu/readme.md

 Raw files that get directly copied into `public/` such as HTML files or an autoindex'd output.

+Inside `raw/` there is a subfolder, `archive/pdfs/` which contains all the pdfs of all the old presentations.

+The `403.gif`, `403.html`, and `404.html` files are located here.

 ## mail/

 `mail/` is the working directory and [mhonarc](https://www.mhonarc.org/).

 Put in all the mail archives to `/mail/in/`.

-You can add multiple archives at once.
+You can add multiple archives in `/mail/in/`.

 ## templates/